dasch-swiss/rdu-fileidentification-galaxy/README_Galaxy.md

 If anything has changed on <https://github.com/galaxyproject/tools-iuc/tree/main/tools/fileidentification>, copy over the changed files into this repo.

-Update the versions in `macros.xml`: Take the tool version from `pyproject.toml`, and bump the galaxy version if necessary.
+Update the versions in `macros.xml`:

+- If only the Galaxy wrapper stuff has changed: bump `@VERSION_SUFFIX@`
+- If the Python code, Python dependencies, or Dockerfile have changed: bump `@TOOL_VERSION@`, according to the version from `pyproject.toml`.
+  This is enforced by a GitHub actions check, because the images on Docker Hub are versioned according to `@TOOL_VERSION@`.
+  Galaxy will only be able to pull a new image from Docker Hub if a new image has been pushed, which only happens if `@TOOL_VERSION@` is bumped.

 Then, commit your changes and push them:

 ```bash